nedtaylor/athena/README.md

 by Ned Thaddeus Taylor

-ATHENA (Adaptive Training for High Efficiency Neural Network Applications) is a Fortran library for developing and handling neural networks (with a focus on convolutional neural networks).
+ATHENA (Adaptive Training for High Efficiency Neural network Applications) is a Fortran library for developing and handling neural networks (with a focus on convolutional neural networks).

 ## New Repository Location